 Sometimes two heads are better than one.
 In pair testing, two people sit behind one machine to test the software.
-One person controls the mouse and keyboard, while the other asks questions, discusses test scenarios, and takes notes.
+One person controls the cursor and keyboard while the other asks questions, discusses test scenarios, and takes notes.
 Pair testing is a type of exploratory testing where two team members discuss and share ideas and scenarios around the software.

-Pair testing is a collaborative effort versus a single-person testing effort.
+Pair testing is a collaborative effort instead of the usual single-person testing effort.
 Typically, one of the team members is a tester, and the other is either a developer or a business analyst.

 Pair testing is not suitable for executing formal test cases and should never replace other types of testing.
 It often works well in agile environments to supplement the overall development and QA process.